Gift Icon

 Paypal Credit, or Bill Me Later, is a suitable financing option for customers who use Paypal often.
 Paypal allows users to build a line of credit (with the backing of brick-and-mortar financial institutions) and offers it as a loan to be repaid in installments or lump sum.

-This option will only work if agreed upon by all parties involved, so get clarification before going ahead with this option.
+This option will only work if agreed upon by all parties involved, so get clarification before proceeding with it.

-There are typically two options to finance auto transport if you don’t have the cash on hand.
-The first, and most popular, is personal loans.
+There are typically two options to finance auto transport if you don’t have cash.
+The first and most popular is personal loans.
 The second is to seek in-house financing options from your auto transport company.

 Personal loans

-Taking a personal loan to finance auto transport means going to the bank or a lending agency, as you would for any other loan, and using the funds to pay for the auto transport.
+Taking a personal loan to finance auto transport means going to the bank or a lending agency, as you would for any other loan, and using the funds to pay for the vehicle transit.
 Once you meet the basic conditions for the loan, it shouldn’t be difficult to access the funds.

 Make sure the loan makes sense, in terms of the payment plan and interest.
-Shop around for the best ‘deal’ and don’t jump the gun on the fastest offer.
+Shop for the best deal, and don’t jump the gun on the fastest offer.

 Taking a loan isn’t always worth it.
-Do the math, and see how much you’ll end up paying in the long run versus out of pocket.
-If you get a bad ‘deal’, you can end up paying twice as much!
+Do the math, and see how much you’ll pay in the long run versus out of pocket.
+If you get a bad ‘deal,’ you can pay twice as much!

 If you’re moving a state over, auto transport is way cheaper, and no more than a few hundred dollars.
 If you can use a credit card, and pay it back with a part of your paycheck, it’s more logical to make that sacrifice.

-Going the personal loan route typically makes more sense when transporting your car across the country, the border, or an ocean to start a new life.
-This takes off some of the burdens of other moving and settling costs and gives you enough time to repay the loan at a reasonable pace.
+Going the personal loan route typically makes more sense when sending your car across the country, the border, or the ocean to start a new life.
+This removes some of the burdens of other moving and settling costs and gives you enough time to repay the loan reasonably.

-If you’re not sure about taking the loan, talk it over with someone to get a bit of perspective.
+If you’re unsure about taking the loan, discuss it with someone to gain some perspective.

 Lots of companies offer payment plans for their services, but the auto transport business is one where it generally doesn’t make sense.